 Listen to a conversation between Daniel Strandlund and Marjorie George.

-Week 3, Liz Manning recalls an incident when she was able to see with the eyes of her heart enlightened that God would bring new life out of devastation.
+Week 3, with hearts enlightened.
+Liz Manning recalls an incident during a controlled fire-burn when she was able to see that God would bring new life out of devastation.

 Our study begins October 12 and continues through November 16.